 - did not have a job where they sat down a lot, such as clerical or administrative work

-- watched less television and used the internet less than average (13 hours and 9 hours respectively.
+- watched less television and used the internet less than average (13 hours and 9 hours per week, respectively).

 Adults took an average of 7,400 steps per day.
 Less than one in five adults took 10,000 steps each day.